Trinity Tower

 Trinity Tower is a skyscraper situated at the intersection of H.R.
 Rasuna Said Road and Jl.
 Prof. Dr. Satrio Road in Jakarta, Indonesia.
 The building was known as the Daswin building during its construction period.
 It was developed by PT Windas Development, which consists of Japan-based real estate giant Mitsubishi Estate, Indonesian manufacturing company and property developer Gesit Group and diversified conglomerate Santini Group.
 The project was the first opportunity for Mitsubishi Estate to develop an office building in Indonesia.

 Built with earthquake resistant technology and a green building concept, the tower is constructed on a land area of 1.6 hectares.
 The tower has three floors of retail, thirteen floors of parking and a basement floor, with total floor area of over 140,000 sqm.

+On July 2, 2025, PT Mitsubishi Electric Indonesia, is officially moved to Trinity Tower.